 We believe in the radical power of art as a tool for personal transformation and structural change.

 Being able to engage with personal and healing artwork from someone who, not only understands some of the reasons you might be getting the work done, but also with a community of people that have shared experiences with you can be a rewarding and transformative experience.

 Being able to reach a place where you are aware enough of your own body and self, to know and name these comforts as necessities is a triumph we ought to celebrate each and everyday; especially in a world that is built to discourage many of us from doing so.
 So we decided to foster a space dedicated to doing just that.

-If you want to help make this QTIBPOC vision a reality, please click – HERE – to support our crowdfunder and learn more about the full programme we have planned for the festival!
+HERE – our crowdfunder where you can learn more about the full programme we planned for the festival!